 We pay base salary to attract talented executives and to provide a fixed base of cash compensation.
 Base salaries are reviewed annually.
 Our practice is to make targeted base salary increases as determined necessary based on performance, market information, and scope of responsibilities.
-For fiscal 2023, all NEO's (excluding Mr. Mucci) received a base salary increase based on these factors, bringing them closer to our Peer Group.
-In addition, Mr. Gibson received an increase in base salary upon promotion to President and CEO effective October 14, 2022.
+For fiscal 2024, Mr. Gibson received a base salary increase of approximately 9% to \$900,000 based on these factors, bringing his base salary closer to our Peer Group median, while remaining below it.